 What are the patterns of normal crying

 A healthy, normal baby cries the most during the first three months.
 A newborn’s crying peaks six to seven weeks after birth and drops until four months.3

 Late afternoons and evenings are common times when the frequency of crying increases.4

 What to do when my baby won’t stop crying

-In a study on constant crying intervention, when parents of babies who had colic were taught to answer cries swiftly, consistently, and completely, infant crying was reduced by 60 percent.
+In a study on constant crying intervention, when parents of babies with colic were taught to answer cries swiftly, consistently, and ultimately, infant crying was reduced by 60 percent.

-When mothers demonstrated less sensitive or affectionate reaction to the newborn, the infant was likely to become a persistent crier.
+When mothers demonstrated less sensitive or affectionate reactions to the newborn, the infant was likely to become a persistent crier.

 Here are the steps suggested by researchers.

 1. Answer the baby’s crying quickly